 This recipe assumes that you have read the waffle maker’s instruction booklet and carried out any pre-treatment required.
 Mine was simple to wipe over the non stick plates with a clean, damp cloth.

 - 120g Unsalted Butter

 - 3 Large Free Range Eggs

 - 150ml/5fl oz Whole Milk

 - 1tsp Vanilla Bean Paste – I use Nielsen-Massey

 - 225g/8oz Plain Flour – Self Raising can be substituted, omit the baking powder

 - 1/8tsp Salt

-- Place the unsalted butter into a small saucepan on a low – medium heat.
+- First of all place the unsalted butter into a small saucepan on a low – medium heat.
 Allow the butter to completely melt.
 Remove from the heat and allow to cool.

-- Whilst the butter is cooling crack the eggs into a large bowl.
+- While the butter is cooling crack the eggs into a large bowl.
 Give them a quick whisk.